yesodweb/yesod/README.md

 cabal-dev creates a sandboxed environment for an individual cabal package.
 Instead of using the `cabal` command, use the `cabal-dev` command which will use the sandbox.

-Use `yesod-devel --dev` when developing your application.
+Use `yesod devel --dev` when developing your application.